 Here are Meg’s slides on Slideshare.

 Here is a small selection of tweets during and after Meg’s talk.
-It was hard to keep up with them all, but Rachael (Director) and Lillian (social media manager for Shake It Up Creative) did a fantastic job with it all.
+It was hard to keep up with them all, but Rachael (Director) and our social media manager did a fantastic job with it all.
 Here’s another important point – Rachael provided tremendous support and encouragement to Meg leading up to and on the day.
 She even gave Meg a celebratory gift afterwards!

 Find out more about Brighton SEO.
 And we hope that this speaker preparation playbook helps you if you have a speaking engagement booked in.